 Our staff evaluates and treats children at the following interdisciplinary clinics at The Children's Hospital of Philadelphia:

-Each of our staff members is a speech-language pathologist certified through the American-Speech-Language-Hearing Association and licensed to practice in Pennsylvania and/or New Jersey.
+Each member of our staff is a speech-language pathologist certified through the American-Speech-Language-Hearing Association and licensed to practice in Pennsylvania and/or New Jersey.
 We provide clinical care, teach families and professionals, and participate in research to advance the field of speech-language pathology.

 We work closely with you to better understand the challenges your child faces.
 We also provide information to help you make decisions about the services that are available to you.
 You can access additional resources in our Center for Childhood Communication Family Education Resource Room.